-With right-click on an existing connection you receive the following context menu with three commands:
+Right-click on an existing connection.
+You receive the following context menu with three commands:

-The “Default Connection” is signed with a green checkmark in front of the address.
+The Active Connection is signed with a green checkmark in front of the address.

-In the case of Jedox Web connections, you can define multiple connections in parallel, but for a complete functionality, one of these connections must be designated as the default connection.
+For Jedox Web connections, you can define multiple connections in parallel, but for a complete functionality, one of these connections must be designated as the active connection.

-To publish Excel files in Jedox Web or to load Jedox spreadsheets from Jedox Web in Excel, the default connection must have the following entries:
+To publish Excel files in Jedox Web or to load Jedox spreadsheets from Jedox Web in Excel, the active connection must have the following entries:

 With the command “Edit Connection” you get the following dialog window.
 Here you see the entries for the Jedox servers after a default installation:

 Here you will find the connection parameters and the buttons “Delete Connection” and “Test Connection”.